bonnie/udemy-REACT-QUERY/README.md

 # udemy-REACT-QUERY
-Code to support the course https://udemy.com/learn-react-query
+Code to support the Udemy course "React Query: Server State Management in React"